abdularif0705/YourEyez/README.md

 ## Overview

-Welcome to **Your Eyes**, an innovative app designed to help visually impaired individuals navigate their world with confidence.
-By harnessing the power of advanced AI technologies, Your Eyes provides real-time audio feedback, painting a vivid picture of the surroundings.
+Welcome to **Your Eyez**, an innovative app designed to help visually impaired individuals navigate their world with confidence.
+By harnessing the power of advanced AI technologies, Your Eyez provides real-time audio feedback, painting a vivid picture of the surroundings.

 ## Core Technologies